adwait1-g/adwait1-g.github.io/cybersecurity.md

 2. The Rust Programming Language interested me a lot.
 I ended up writing quite a bit about the language internals, lots of code and analysis, particularly on the Event-Driven Programming paradigm.
 You can find them [here](/rust-posts/).
 3. Network Packet Analysis: As a vowed network security enthusiast, I wrote an amateur network packet analysis tool to understanding various network protocols [here](/packetoverflow-posts/).
 4. In my ever continuing pursuit of understanding Operation Systems better, I wrote an ELF Parser, you can find it [here](/elfparser-posts/).
-6. I did a number of projects on malware analysis, cyber-intelligence, workshops and competitions in the field of computer security.
-You can find them all [here]().
+5. I did a number of projects on malware analysis, cyber-intelligence, workshops and competitions in the field of computer security.
+You can find them all [here](/2021/07/18/personal-projects.html).

-5. Wrote 2 simple posts on how to setup a simple blog like this one.
+6. Wrote two simple posts on how to setup a simple blog like this one.
 You can find them here: [Part1](/blogging/2018/11/27/setting-up-a-blog-using-jekyll-Part1.html), [Part2](/blogging/2018/11/27/setting-up-a-blog-using-jekyll-Part2.html).

-3. Malware Analysis, Cyber-Intelligence: I had a number of personal projects from analyzing pieces of malware(like a virus or a trojanhorse), to writing tools (based on concepts explained in various articles, research papers).
-You can find them [here](/2021/07/18/personal-projects.html).
-4. There are some generic articles on computer systems and security [here](/2019/03/25/talks-and-workshops-mainpage.htm).

-At one point, I decided to pursue an MBA, so I have switched to the management stream, and have a variety of interests in IT: Information Systems, IT Strategy for Businesses, Cyber-Risk Management, Cybersecurity in Finance and E-Commerce.
-Follow this space if these topics interest you.

-Cheers,
-Adwaith

 -----------------------------------------------------------------------------------------------
 PS: Back in the time, I had collected some resources in systems security.
 You will find a vaguely categorized list below.
 Hope it helps.